 If you are looking for a hidden gem for cherry blossom viewing, the Chijōin Temple will surely entertain you with some of the most beautiful flowers in the country with the added bonus of low crowd levels!

 Pink cherry blossoms and white Spiraea thunbergii flowers line both sides of the approach leading to the temple’s mountain gate.
-At the left of the gate, the weeping cherry tree has its flowers covered the branches that stretch so far down that they reach out and nearly touch the pond below!
+At the left of the gate, the weeping cherry tree has its flowers covered the branches that stretch so far down that they reach out and nearly touch the pond underneath!

 At Chijōin Temple, cherry blossoms are planted right across the precinct, adding color to this solemn and quiet temple from early to mid-April each year.